One of the perks of being a travel nurse is getting to travel the world.

 Maybe you feel like the hospital or clinic you are working in is the perfect fit for you.

-You have always wanted a position in this specialty, and the hours are exactly what you had hoped for.
+The longer you stay, the more familiar you may become with the hospital and its policies/procedures.
+You may have even cultivated the ideal working relationship with the staff or have always wanted a position in this specialty, and the hours are exactly what you had hoped for.

 If you feel at home in your current facility, why not stay a little longer?

-Whether it is the view of the mountains, the salty scent of the sea, or the energy of city life, location is everything.
+Whether it’s the view of the mountains, the salty scent of the sea, or the energy of city life, location is everything.

 Loving your current location is a great reason to look into a travel nurse contract extension.